AmyIsAGeek/ai-macro-regime-dashboard/README.md

 streamlit run app.py
 ```

+## Manual data entry

+For instructions on updating metrics that are not automatically populated, see MANUAL_DATA_ENTRY.md.

 ## Notes

 The first version automates the easiest public data sources, mostly FRED and Stooq.
 Some metrics remain manual because the cleanest public data are quarterly, semi-structured, or not available without paid sources.